Summary of Generation 6

 But that day was also when I realised something of very important: the museum would have been empty if it wasn't for us, no one in New Sixam seemed to care about art.
 I probably should have expected it, New Sixam rounded around fine technologies and electronics, most people worked as engineers, astronauts, or selling replacements for teleporting devices just like my relatives did.
 Everyone seemed proud of their rational productivity, and most people considered an art exhibition like that one a waste of their time.

 Also, that's when I realised I was in no position to make them change their mind.
-If I wanted to make a living out of arts, I had to leave and show my point of view to someone who may have been interested to experience a different perspective.
+If I wanted to make a living out of arts, I had to leave and show my point of view to someone who may have been interested in experiencing a different perspective.

 And this is what brought me to decide to move to Sim City, the most cosmopolitan city in the continent and the capital of the Sim Nation.
 At that time Techna was passing through a similar phase as me, they needed to see new places and learn from other people, so we decided to leave together, aiming for the big city promising us so many opportunities.